 Take part in rehabilitation

-What is the Maximum Penalty for intimidation?
+What is the maximum penalty for Intimidation?

-However, the maximum penalty is reserved for the most serious of intimidation cases.
-The maximum penalty in most cases only operates as a guide post and is a factor amongst many that is taken into account at sentence.
+However, the maximum penalty is reserved for the most serious of Intimidation cases.
+The maximum penalty in most cases only operates as a guide.
+The maximum penalty is not the starting point for a sentence.

-What are the most likely penalties for a case of intimidation?
+What are the most likely penalties for a case of Intimidation?

-Some of the possible penalties that the court might consider can be divided into three categories, a) non-conviction outcomes; b) outcomes with conviction; and c) custodial sentences.
-A brief outline of the three categories is detailed below:
+Some of the possible penalties that the Court might consider can be divided into three categories, a) non-conviction outcomes; b) outcomes with conviction; and c) prison sentences.

-If the Court decides not to enter a criminal conviction, the court can impose the following sentences:
+If the Court decides not to enter a criminal conviction, the Court can impose the following sentences:

 Section 10(1)(a) – No Conviction Recorded

 A dismissal under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) is the most lenient sentence that a Court in NSW can impose on a person.

 It means that despite the Court finding the person guilty of intimidation, the Court will let the person free without recording a criminal conviction or imposing any other penalty or punishment.